 Yehuda AmichaiYehuda Amichai (; born Ludwig Pfeuffer 3 May 1924 – 22 September 2000) was an Israeli poet.
-Amichai is considered by many, both in Israel and internationally, as Israel's greatest modern poet.
-He was also one of the first to write in colloquial Hebrew.
+Amichai is considered, both in Israel and internationally, as Israel's greatest modern poet, and one of the leading poets worldwide.
+He also wrote two novels and several short stories.
+He was one of the first to write in colloquial Hebrew.

 He was awarded the 1957 Shlonsky Prize, the 1969 Brenner Prize, 1976 Bialik Prize, and 1982 Israel Prize.
-He also won international poetry prizes: 1994 – Malraux Prize: International Book Fair (France), 1995 – Macedonia`s Golden Wreath Award: International Poetry Festival, and more.
+He also won international poetry prizes and was nominated for the Nobel Prize in Literature on several occasions.
 Provided by Wikipedia

 Showing 1 - 1 of 1 for search: 'Amichai, Yehuda, 1924-2000', query time: 0.03s